-About The Capitol
+About the Capitol

-The Capitol Theatre was built in the early 1930‘s for Crescent Amusement Company of Nashville.
-It opened for business in 1934 and was the center of entertainment in Greeneville, showing first-run movies and hosting events until the 1970‘s when the new managers renovated the building and reopened the theatre in 1974.
+The Capitol Theatre was built in the early 1930s for Crescent Amusement Company of Nashville.
+It opened for business in 1934 and was the center of entertainment in Greeneville, TN, showing first-run movies and hosting events until the 1970‘s when the new managers renovated the building and reopened the theatre in 1974.

-Main Street Greeneville purchased the building in the 90‘s after hearing rumors that the theatre might be sold to the city and turned into a parking lot.
+Main Street Greeneville purchased the building in the ’90s after hearing rumors that the theatre might be sold to the city and turned into a parking lot.
 It was deeded to the Little Theatre of Greeneville who performed a major renovation.
 It was reopened in 2002 as the home of LT Productions and hosted sold-out shows for several years.

 Local businessman Tracy Solomon purchased the property in March 2014 as an investment into his hometown community.